enkrypter/bitcore-audax-lib/docs/unspentoutput.md

 ## Parameters

 The constructor is quite permissive with the input arguments.
-It can take outputs straight out of monetaryunitd's getunspent RPC call.
+It can take outputs straight out of audaxd's getunspent RPC call.
 Some of the names are not very informative for new users, so the UnspentOutput constructor also understands these aliases:

 - `scriptPubKey`: just `script` is also accepted
-- `amount`: expected value in MUE.
-If the `satoshis` alias is used, make sure to use satoshis instead of MUE.
+- `amount`: expected value in AUDAX.
+If the `satoshis` alias is used, make sure to use satoshis instead of AUDAX.
 - `vout`: this is the index of the output in the transaction, renamed to `outputIndex`
 - `txid`: `txId`